evan-erdos/trail-of-cthulhu/story/act-0/seq-2/scene-3.md

 He accosts them for meddling, but doesn't seem like he's going to kill them.
 He explains that he started the fire at the Lab to destroy his research.[^fire] He's not very coherent, but asks them to join him in his research.

+[^fire]:
+	It was also an insane attempt to drive Cthuhu out of his mind .

 When they ask him about the Soviets, he becomes furious.
 He reveals as little as he can about what he's doing,